ari-quarky/HHCoffea/README.md

 ```

 ## Make/Edit Histograms and Plots
-If you want to add different types of histograms, adjust the selections, or adjust the weight/scale factors, go into HHCoffea/python/LQ_Producer.py and make your edits.
+If you want to add different types of histograms, adjust the selections, or adjust the weight/scale factors (the exception being the Btag scaling factor), go into HHCoffea/python/LQ_Producer.py and make your edits.
 What reader.py does is make and get the histograms out of the NTuples and stores them for our next step.
 Make sure you update xsections_UL2017.yaml and UL2017_sample_reference.json when you add a new NTuples into your list.
 The NTuples for me are stored under: /eos/user/a/argonzal/LQ_rootFiles/2017/
 ```bash
 python3 reader.py
 ```